Medication Management

 Medication management is the entire process that medicines are prescribed, procured, delivered, administered and then documented.
 Our main responsibilities here at Serenity of Commerce are administering, documenting & monitoring the medication for our residents.

 Each of our memory care residents, their families, & their Doctors rely solely upon our staff of med-techs to administer their medication properly.
 Collectively, we take this responsibility very seriously.
-In 2020, 2022 & 2024 we concluded our state audits and are proud to report that we were 100% accurate on medication passing!
+In 2020, 2022 & 2024 we concluded our state audits & our annual pharmacist audits and are proud to report that we were 100% accurate on medication passing!
 We had no medication passing errors.

 • Right individual